You read that right! Ladies, it is so important to start a prenatal vitamin before getting pregnant.

 A prenatal vitamin can help you build up your nutrient stores before you conceive.
 This is so important!
 You want to build up stores of your nutrients, especially iron and folate, before getting pregnant.

 Folate is an important B vitamin that baby needs for healthy spinal cord development and prevention of neural-tube defects.
-This is essential during the first 4 weeks of pregnancy, so I recommend supplementing with 500-800 mcg of folate per day, depending on your dietary intake (2).
+This is essential during the first 4 weeks of pregnancy.
+I recommend supplementing with 500-800 mcg of folate per day, depending on your dietary intake (2).

-Taking a prenatal before pregnancy ensures your baby is getting all the necessary nutrients from the first moments of his or her life and ensures your body has the nutrients to support every stage of his or her development no matter how balanced or nutrient-dense your diet is or isn’t (hello, nausea and food-aversions!).
+Taking a prenatal before pregnancy ensures your baby is getting all the necessary nutrients from the first moments of his or her life.
+It also ensures your body has the nutrients to support every stage of your baby’s development no matter how balanced or nutrient-dense your diet is or isn’t (hello, nausea and food-aversions!).

 Should I take a prenatal if I am not planning on pregnancy?